content-left-bg.png

 Activity scope

-This guideline relates to student participation in water skiing and/or wakeboarding during daylight hours, as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in water skiing and/or wakeboarding during daylight hours, as an activity to support curriculum delivery.
 This guideline must be used in conjunction with the power boating guideline when a boat is being used for this activity.

 Note: This activity does not include participation in jumping competitions, water skiing tournaments, tubing on any form of floatation device or ramp jumps/tricks (e.g. as an activity in cable parks).
 A separate risk assessment should be undertaken for these activities.